 The UVI site is shown in Figure 2 and was specifically located to have easy access to the R-2303 restricted airspace.
 Not having regular access to the restricted airspace, Raytheon will operate below the 8000' MSL lower limit of R-2303B to remain outside of restricted airspace unless prior coordination has been obtained.
-The pattern altitude is 700' AGL.
-When not landing, Raytheon would operate at 2000' AGL and below, normally remaining between 1500' and 2000' AGL.
+The pattern altitude is 600' AGL, and beyond 1 mile Raytheon would operate at 2000' AGL and below, normally remaining between 1500' - 2000' AGL.
 As a civil user not on a DoD contract, Raytheon does not have priority access to the R-2303 airspace.
 Through UVI Inc, Raytheon has coordinated with the Libby Field Airspace Manager, El Paso Gas (pipeline patrol) and the Border Patrol, and has directly coordinated with Prescott Flight Service Station for NOTAMs.
-NOTAMs will be filed as directed by the FAA.
+NOTAMs will be filed if directed by the FAA.